 - Important for Immune System

 When the immune system underperforms, it could be due to low copper levels.
 White blood cell synthesis depends on copper, and when levels are low, the body is more susceptible to illness and infection. (x)

 Research shows how copper plays a role in your immune system functioning correctly, as long as the copper has an adequate amount of the enzyme called superoxide dismutase. (x) Copper helps increase the positive effects of T cells, which are immune defenders.
 They affect the white blood cells via neutrophils, which make up 40 to 70 percent of the white blood cells. (x)

 Food Sources of Copper

-Copper is widely available in food as well as some public water supplies.
-Good sources of copper include (x):
+Copper is widely available in food and some public water supplies.
+Excellent sources of copper include: (x)

 - Sunflower seeds

 - Sesame seeds

 - Dark chocolate

 With pure copper gluconate powder, more is not better.
 It is essential not to exceed the maximum dosage of 4 mg per day, as too much can become toxic (x).
 Copper also competes with zinc for absorption.
 It’s something to remember if you are trying to increase your Zinc intake. (x)